What makes people read content online?

 3. Appeal to the reader’s brain with visuals

 Another way to increase the number of people who enjoy reading your blog site is to use visuals.

 Visuals make reading more pleasurable.
 Data from Pew Research Center shows that 76% of readers between the ages of 16 – 29 enjoy reading for pleasure.

 Luring people into your content is just the first step.
 The reader also has to enjoy every bit of it – from the title to the introduction and all the way down to the conclusion.
 After all, when you’re enjoying a piece of content online, you’ll likely keep reading until the end.

 In a recent Whiteboard Friday, Rand Fishkin recommended that you experiment with self-created visuals, in addition to data and charts.
-He pointed out that self-created visuals (e.g., sketches, personal photographs) will differentiate your content from the rest – and increase your readership and social media shares, too.
+He pointed out that self-created visuals (e.g., sketches, personal photographs) will differentiate your content from the rest – and increase the target market of your readership and shares on social media sites, too.